Publications by Year: 2019

 CONCLUSIONS: The color plate test for micro-colonies allows early and accurate MTB diagnosis in a median time of 12 days.
 This rapid method could be an option for diagnosis of pulmonary TB in resource limited settings.

 Zewude, Aboma, Temesgen Mohammed, Lemma Terfassa, Garrett Hunt, Xueliang Pan, Joan Miquel Balada-Llasat, Wondwossen Gebreyes, Jordi B Torrelles, Shu-Hua Wang, and Gobena Ameni.
 (2019) 2019.
-“Evaluation of Mycobacterium Tuberculosis Lipoarabinomannan Antigen Assay and Rapid Serology Blood Test for the Diagnosis of Bovine Tuberculosis in Ethiopia”.
+“Evaluation of Mycobacterium Tuberculosis Lipoarabinomannan Antigen Assay and Rapid Serology Blood Test for the Diagnosis of Bovine Tuberculosis in Ethiopia.”.
 BMC Veterinary Research 15 (1): 359. https://doi.org/10.1186/s12917-019-2114-3.

 BACKGROUND: Bovine tuberculosis (bTB) is prevalent in dairy cattle in Ethiopia.
 Currently used diagnostic tools such as the single intradermal comparative tuberculin test (SICTT) are time consuming and labor intensive.
 A rapid, easy-to-use and cost-effective diagnostic test would greatly contribute to the control of bTB in developing countries like Ethiopia.
 In the present study, two point-of-care diagnostic tests were evaluated for the detection of bTB: LIONEX® Animal TB Rapid test, a membrane-based test for the detection of antibodies to Mycobacterium bovis in blood and ALERE® Determine TB Lipoarabinomannan (LAM) Ag, an immunoassay for the detection of lipoarabinomannan (LAM) antigen (Ag) of mycobacteria in urine.
 A combination of the SICTT and gamma interferon (IFN-γ) test was used as the gold standard for the validation of these point-of-care tests, as it was not feasible to slaughter the study animals to carry out the historical gold standard of mycobacterial culture.
 A total of 175 heads of cattle having three different bTB infection categories (positive SICTT, negative SICTT, and unknown SICTT status) were used for this study.